- College life

 Fitzwilliam College has an active Environmental Committee, composed of students, Fellows and staff, working together to implement green initiatives and increase awareness of environmental issues within Fitzwilliam.

-The Environmental Committee also seek to engage College members in environmental issues through initiatives such as the FitzOff energy reduction campaign, and the Fitzwilliam College community allotments.
+The Environmental Committee also seek to engage College members in environmental issues through initiatives such as our innovative carbon offset programme, FitzOff energy reduction campaign and the Fitzwilliam College community allotments.

 A shared space within College for growing food and flowers